-NOTE : Do not spray this soapy mixture inside the differential.
+NOTE: Do not spray this soapy mixture inside the differential.

-- Check that leaky fittings have been adequately tightened. - Disassemble, clean threads, and reapply thread sealant if leaking persists. - ☐ If a leak is found at the seal housing, carefully remove the seal housing assembly and examine the O-rings.
+- Disassemble, clean threads, and reapply thread sealant if leaking persists. - If a leak is found at the seal housing, carefully remove the seal housing assembly and examine the O-rings.
 Be very careful with the O-rings and check for defects, damage, wear or presence of foreign material in the O-ring grooves.
 Replace if necessary.